franzbischoff/false.alarm/protocol/Protocol.md

 The expected result is the concretization of a new method that, besides being accurate, accomplishes this task using state of the art technology for time series analysis that allows minimum space and processor power to solve this problem.
-Also, we expect that fading factors can improve the state of the art technology.
+Also, we expect that fading factors can contribute to the state of the art of this technology.

 The research team is well experienced in time-series and has studied the Matrix Profile since its beginning, being founders of the Matrix Profile